himabindugoudpyata/AdvancedCloudComputing/README.md

  A two phase approach has been taken to evaluate the performance of neural network algorithms on Fiber and KubeFlow which is described as follows:

 1) Two  different  Datasets/  Problem  types  were chosen for this study:
     a)  MNIST  Handwritten  digits  Recognition Problem(which  has  over  60000  instances):  Here  the  goal is  to    look  at  an  input  image  and  recognize  which digit is drawn in it.
     b)  CIFAR-10  Object  Classification  problem  (which has over 50000 instances): Here the goal is to look at  images  of  objects  and  decide  which  of  the  10 classes  (ship,plane  etc)  this  image  belongs  to  and categorize it accordingly.

 2)  Both  problem  statements  were  solved  with  the  help  of 2 layer neural networks and deployed on Google   Cloud Platform.

 The  comparison  of  the  frameworks  (Fiber,  KubeFlow)  in this study is based on the following parameters:

-    1)  CPU Utilization: It denotes the percentage of CPU that was used while the neural network were being executed on the dataset.
+.
+CPU Utilization: It denotes the percentage of CPU that was used while the neural network were being executed on the dataset.

-    2)  Training Time: As neural networks are considered, first the  model  is  trained  using  training  dataset.
+.
+Training Time: As neural networks are considered, first the  model  is  trained  using  training  dataset.
 Time  taken to train the model is called training time.
 This varies onthe implementations of the algorithms.

-    3)  Throughput: Decided by the Peak Read and Write times.From  above  metrics  by  comparing  ,we  can  decide  which framework is effective and efficient on larger datasets.
+.Throughput: Decided by the Peak Read and Write times.From  above  metrics  by  comparing  ,we  can  decide  which framework is effective and efficient on larger datasets.

 #### Experiment Apparatus